d3dc/code-foo-2013/Back-end/q2/README.md

 <br />

-A quicksort performs as least as good as most sorting algorithms: O(n log n)).
-On modern hardware, with a ram based collection for our scores, [Wikipedia](http://en.wikipedia.org/wiki/Quicksort) states quicksort will outperform other O(n log n) algorithms.
+A quicksort has average case performance as good as most sorting algorithms: O(n log n)).
+On modern hardware, with a ram based collection for our scores, [Wikipedia](http://en.wikipedia.org/wiki/Quicksort) states quicksort will sometimes outperform other O(n log n) algorithms.

+Using mergesort would guarantee a worst case performance of O(n log n), but will occasionally be slower than quicksort.

 The quicksort algorithm I implemented manipulates the collection in place, but does not use a tail call.
 This means the stack depth isn't bounded, and may need up to O(n) space.
 Using tail recursion, this space complexity could be reduced to O(log n).
+Mergsort and other algorithms take O(n) worst case space.

 <br />
 <br />